Like many other countries worldwide, people in the Philippines love dogs.

 A common theme on this list is distinctive dog breeds, and the Dalmatian is no exception.

-What’s more, Dalmatians are friendly and loving dogs that make great family pets.
+Moreover, Dalmatians are friendly and loving dogs that make great family pets.

 Another appealing feature about the Dalmatian for Filipinos is the breed’s temperament.

-This is mainly due to the breed’s use as working dogs, and giving the right amount of exercise is definitely something owners have to commit to.
+This is mainly due to the breed’s use as working dogs, and giving the right amount of exercise is something owners have to commit to.

 5. Shih Tzu